How to build a complex document parameter filtering interface using the `archiveFilters` tag, such as real estate, product filtering?

 </div>

-By the above example, we can seearchiveFiltersHow labels work with content models,archiveListandpaginationBuild a fully functional and highly dynamic filtering interface together.It greatly simplifies the development process, entrusting complex logic to the CMS internal processing, allowing content operators and template developers to focus on content and user experience.
+From the above examples, we can seearchiveFiltersHow do tags coordinate with the content model,archiveListandpaginationBuild a complete and highly dynamic filtering interface together.It greatly simplifies the development process, entrusting complex logic to the CMS internally, allowing content operators and template developers to focus on content and user experience.

-1. Q:archiveFiltersLabel can only filter custom fields in the content model?Answer: Yes,archiveFiltersTags are mainly used to filter custom parameter fields defined in content models.These fields are typically set to 'single choice', 'multiple choice', or 'drop-down selection' types when you create content models in the background, in order to provide fixed options for user filtering.archiveListTagsqParameters are searched by keywords.
+1. Question:archiveFiltersCan tags only filter custom fields in the content model?Answer: Yes,archiveFiltersThe tag is mainly used to filter the custom parameter fields defined in the content model.These fields are usually set to 'single selection', 'multiple selection', or 'drop-down selection' types when you create content models in the background, in order to provide fixed options for user filtering.The default fields (such as titles, descriptions, etc.) will not be automatically generated as filtering criteria through this tag, but they can be accessed byarchiveListlabel'sqSearch by keyword parameter.

-2. Question: How to add a price range or area range such as a numeric filter in the filter interface?Answer:archiveFiltersThe label itself is mainly used for handling the classification and filtering of preset options.For numerical filters such as price range or area range, it usually requires combining custom form elements (such as input boxes, sliders) and front-end JavaScript to implement.?min_price=1000&max_price=5000), thenarchiveListThe label can be displayed through
+2. Question: How can you add a numerical filter like price range or area range in the filter interface?Answer:archiveFiltersThe label itself is mainly used to handle the classification filtering of preset options.For numeric filters such as price range or area range, it is usually necessary to combine custom form elements (such as input boxes, sliders) and front-end JavaScript to implement.When the user selects or enters a range, the URL query parameters are dynamically constructed through JavaScript (for example?min_price=1000&max_price=5000Then,archiveListThe label can pass through